codefresh-io/docs.codefresh.io/_docs/installation/runtime-architecture.md

 * Broadcaster
-???
+  ??
+Forwards requests from the Codefresh Runner and client to the Codefresh API.

 * Runtime Manager
   Manages the runtime environments for the Codefresh Runner in the Codefresh on-premises platform.

 * Context Manager
-  Stores information on the Pipeline Integrations created in Codefresh.
+  Stores information on Pipeline Integrations created in Codefresh.

 * Pipeline Manager
-  Stores information on projects
+  Stores and manages projects and pipeline entities.
-Create update delete, pipeline
-Run pipeline builds
-Shared configuration pipeline buildstores settings for projects and pipleines Crea

 * Helm Manager
-  Creates, updates and deleted managed repo db records: https://github.com/codefresh-io/helm-repo-manager
+   Provides an interface for Helm integrations in Codefresh Pipelines.
+It handles the management and interaction with Helm charts, repositories, and releases.

-GitOps Manager Deprecated.
-Builds and stores information
+* GitOps Manager
+  Deprecated.
+Stored information for populating the GitOps Dashboard in Codefresh Pipelines.
+  The dashboard is now populated by Codefresh GitOps.